terra-money/core/readme.md

 **Step 3: Build Terra core**

-Run the following command to install the executable `terrad` to your `GOPATH` and build Terra Core. `terrad` is the node daemon and CLI for interacting with a Terra node.
+Run the following command to install `terrad` to your `GOPATH` and build the Terra Core. `terrad` is the node daemon and CLI for interacting with a Terra node.

 ```bash
 # COSMOS_BUILD_OPTIONS=rocksdb make install